TopMarksDevelopment/JavaScript.Autocomplete/README.md

 ### Features

 -   Supports different sources; whether `string`, `object`, `array` or callback
--   Allows customization of the source type with strong types
+-   Allows specification of the source type with strong types
 -   Complete control over construction, with custom renderers
 -   Option to automatically focus on the first element when the menu opens
 -   Configurable delay between keystrokes and source calls